edhenry/tools/ansible_tools/iperf-benchmark/README.md

 ### Host definition

-Within the `hosts` file in this directory there are two groups defined, `iperf_servers` and `iperf_clients`, the nameing of these groups is meant to stay in line with the typical iperf nomenclature.
+Within the `hosts` file in this directory there are two groups defined, `iperf_servers` and `iperf_clients`, the naming of these groups is meant to stay in line with the typical iperf nomenclature.

 Define which hosts you would like to run iperf in server mode `-s`, along with which hosts you would like to run client connectivity tests.